judge2020/docker-cloudflare-argo-slim/README.md

-# docker-cloudflare-argo-slim
+# docker-cloudflared

-This is a slim container for [Argo tunnel](https://www.cloudflare.com/products/argo-tunnel/), based on the container created by [@jakejarvis](https://github.com/jakejarvis/docker-cloudflare-argo).
+This is a slim container (~20mb, the size of Cloudflared for linux) for the tool Cloudflared, which includes [Argo tunnel](https://www.cloudflare.com/products/argo-tunnel/).
+Image testing is generally only done for Argo Tunnel, but the `latest` tag for this image is the basic `cloudflared` with no extra args, and should work for most other usages.

 This image uses a multi-stage Docker build to pull the latest cloudflared, determine the necessary dependencies needed, and only copy those (plus ca-certificates).
 See [the Dockerfile](Dockerfile).

+Image: `judge2020/cloudflared:latest`

+## Argo Tunnel

+Image: `judge2020/cloudflared:argo`

-## Prerequisites
+### Prerequisites

-Registration for Argo is done through the [Cloudflare dashboard](https://dash.cloudflare.com/) (it currently costs $5/month).

-If you don't include a PEM nor a TUNNEL_HOSTNAME (but you still must have an (empty) mount point at /etc/cloudflared), you may use this for free with a automatically generated hostname at [trycloudflare.com](https://developers.cloudflare.com/argo-tunnel/trycloudflare/).
+If you don't include a PEM nor a TUNNEL_HOSTNAME (but you still must have an (empty) mount point at /.cloudflared), you may use this for free with a automatically generated hostname at [trycloudflare.com](https://developers.cloudflare.com/argo-tunnel/trycloudflare/).

 And, for now, a certificate file (`.pem`) [needs to be obtained via `cloudflared tunnel login`](https://developers.cloudflare.com/argo-tunnel/quickstart/#step-3-login-to-your-cloudflare-account) *before* using the container.
 This can be done on any computer, or by running the following script:

 ```
-docker run --rm -v "$PWD/config:/.cloudflared" judge2020/cloudflare-argo:login
+docker run --rm -v "$PWD/config:/.cloudflared" judge2020/cloudflared:login
 ```

-You may change the host bind mount to any directory or volume where the certificate (`cert.pem`) will be outputted once you authenticate.
+You may change the host bind mount (`$PWD/config`) to any directory or volume where the certificate (`cert.pem`) will be outputted once you authenticate.

-## Configuration
+### Configuration

 The following environment variables are required: